 If there is a reason why this value must be changed, such as because the Connection definition was created using the wrong value by mistake, then the Migrate Masks function can be used to move to a new Connection definition.

 The name of the SQL Server or Azure SQL MI database.

-Authentication shall take place at an Azure SQL Server Managed Instance using the specified username and password.
+Authentication shall take place at SQL Server using the specified username and password.